juiceo/jshare/README.md

 #### Do you handle payments?

 JShare is never involved in any monetary transactions.
-This is for two reasons:
+This is for a few reasons:

 - Open Banking is not so open in reality: good APIs for sending money between individuals either do not exist, or are prohibitively expensive
 - Even if that was possible: most countries have a different system that is the de facto way to send money to other people.
 Most of the effort in developing this app would go towards building banking integrations.